Degrees Offered

 The curriculum is focused on design thinking and making through coursework in general studies, design studio, architectural history and theory and building technology and practice.
 Courses take place in Tyler’s spacious design studios, classrooms, labs and shops where drawing, model making, and digital processes are practiced and learned.

-Tyler’s three-year MArch track draws students from a wide range of academic backgrounds and experiences who work alongside students in Tyler’s +1 (4+1) and +2 (4+2) BS Arch + MArch programs in the studio, where they share strengths, skills and experiences.
-All of Tyler’s programs that conclude with a MArch degree—including the +1, +2 and three-year programs—meet the National Architectural Accrediting Board’s standards for an accredited professional education.
+Tyler’s ARCH 4+3 is a three-year MArch track that draws students from a wide range of academic backgrounds and experiences who work alongside students in Tyler’s ARCH 4+1 and ARCH 4+2, BS Arch + MArch programs in the studio, where they share strengths, skills and experiences.
+All of Tyler’s programs conclude with a MArch degree and meet the National Architectural Accrediting Board’s standards for an accredited professional education.

 Accelerated BS in Architecture + Master of Architecture Program Option (+1)

-The Tyler School of Art and Architecture’s Bachelor of Science in Architecture + Master of Architecture programs include a +1 (4+1) accelerated program track for qualified students seeking a rigorous, NAAB-accredited professional education.
+The Tyler School of Art and Architecture’s Bachelor of Science in Architecture + Master of Architecture programs include an ARCH 4+1 accelerated program track for qualified students seeking a rigorous, NAAB-accredited professional education.
 Students complete the requirements for both degrees in only five years, including two summer sessions of coursework, by taking up to 12 semester credit hours of graduate coursework as an undergraduate.
 The credits count towards both the undergraduate and graduate degrees.
-Additional information on Tyler’s +1 accelerated program option may be found here.
+Additional information on Tyler’s ARCH 4+1 accelerated program option may be found here.

 NAAB Professional Program Information